SK-EID/smart-id-java-client/README.md

 ```

 ### Requesting the IP Address of the User's Device
-If you need to retrieve the user's device IP address as part of the authentication session, you can include the `withSharedMdClientIpAddress(true)` method in the request.
+If you need to retrieve the user's device IP address as part of the authentication session, you can include the `withShareMdClientIpAddress(true)` method in the request.
 Note that this feature must be enabled by the Smart-ID service provider.
 ```java
 NotificationCertificateChoiceSessionResponse certificateChoiceSessionResponse = client
         .createNotificationCertificateChoice()